smtttlck/movie-app/README.md

 # Movie App

 ### About
 This is a PERN Stack movie app project.
-This project was developed using React(Vite.js) for the front-end, Node.js(Express) for the back-end and PostgreSQL for the database.
+This project was developed using React(Vite.js) for the front-end, Node.js(Express) for the back-end, PostgreSQL for the database and Jest for the tests.
 As a user, you can view the movie and actor.
 As admin, you can manage movies, actor, categories and other admins from the panel.
  > An example for admin login -> Name: root, Password: 1234

 ### Database Design